A serious cat disease

 Cost of Remdesivir

-Treating a 2.5kg cat with effusive FIP for 12 weeks with remdesivir (25mg per day or 2.5ml) requires approximately 21 vials so costs approximately $6000.
+Treating a 2.5kg cat with effusive FIP at 10mg/kg for 12 weeks with remdesivir (25mg per day or 2.5ml) requires approximately 21 vials so costs approximately $2,350.

-Note: costs do not include veterinary consultations, additional medications if required or blood test monitoring.
+Note: costs do not include veterinary consultations, additional medications if required, blood test monitoring, script, postage and delivery fees.

 The cost of treatment is expensive, and it is important to note that many cats with FIP have been cured at much lower doses, such as 5-6mg/kg once daily by subcutaneous injection, so if clients cannot afford the higher doses, a lower dose for a shorter duration is better than no dose.